Pretty1111/Weather-Search-Engine/README.md

 ---

-For more details, check out the live version of the weather app [here](https://spectacular-peony-c38663.netlify.app/).
 Thank you for using our weather app!
-If you have any questions or feedback, feel free to reach out.
+If you have any questions or feedback, feel free to reach out to the developer at prettykaribo@gmail.com

 _Enjoy exploring the world's weather!_